 Claims to know are the beginning of all problems and errors.
-Without claims to know, ego cannot exits.
-Without claims to know, thinking errors cannot exists.
+Without claims to know, ego cannot exist.
+Without claims to know, thinking errors cannot exist.
 Without claims to know, there are no thought-things.
 Knowing is the end of sensing.
 Knowing is the end of seeing.
 Knowing is the end of reasoning.

 - To understand why knowing is impossible, please read We’re All Insane, Second Edition.

 Claims to do something follow claims to know something because claims to do something require knowing what to do.
 Since human beings are a host for doing, to claim doing is to misunderstand and misrepresent human nature and human functioning.
 Hosting doing is a marvelous ability that should be regarded with the awe that it deserves.